 Bus from the Airport to Budapest

-The quite frequent bus 200 E takes you to the blue metro line last station Kõbánya-Kispest, there is a ticket machine at the bus stop just outside the terminal (didn´t work the last time i was there) or get the ticket with the bus driver, 400 Forint, exact change prefered, better get more tickets as you might not find the ticket office at the metro station.
-Normal price for a ticket at the ticket office would be 320 Forint, you can change with it in the metro but you need a separate ticket for every bus or tram, a day ticket is 1540 Forint.
+The quite frequent bus 200 E takes you to the blue metro line last station Kõbánya-Kispest, there is a ticket machine at the bus stop just outside the terminal or if it doesn´t work get the ticket from the bus driver for 450 Forint, exact change prefered, better get more tickets as you might not find the ticket office at the metro station.
+Normal price for a ticket at the ticket office would be 350 Forint, you can change with it in the metro but you need a separate ticket for every bus or tram, a day ticket is 1650 Forint.